Beamanator/fdi/src/components/pages-public/erupt2020/home/homeText.md

-_#ERUPT2020_ was sadly cancelled due to obvious reasons.
+# Note: _#ERUPT2020_ was sadly cancelled!!

 COVID-19 was too rampant around the time of Ramadan, and we didn't want to risk the lives of our members or our members' families.
 The **4th edition** of the epic Ramadan-based hat tournament in Egypt will hopefully come back in 2021!!

 Below are the event details that we _would have_ followed if the event had happened.
 We'll keep 'em around just in case anyone wants to use the rules / ideas for their own event! **Keep those discs flying** 🥏